oelarnes/project-euler/README.txt

 This folder contains solutions to problems from projecteuler.net.
-The problems are copied from the project euler website and pasted at the top of each page, except for a few cases where formatting made this difficult.
+The fffffffff problems are copied from the project euler website and pasted at the top of each page, except for a few cases where formatting made this difficult.
 Running each program should output the correct answer to the problem as